 What’s the best time to post?

 Luckily, Facebook Insights (their inbuilt analytics) tells you what time is the optimal time to post.
-Just go to your Page, click on Insights, then Posts and you’ll see this graph:
+Just go to your page, click on Insights, then Posts to find the relevant graph.

 How long should our posts be?